riscv-software-src/riscof/docs/source/commands.rst

 ----------
 This command is used to clone and update the tests from the official `riscv-arch-test <https://github.com/riscv/riscv-arch-test>`_ repository.

-This command requires one of the following flags to be specified from the cli.
+This command requires one of the following flags to be specified from the CLI.

 - show-version: Display the current version of the official suite present at the specified directory path.
 - clone: Clone the suite from github.
 - update: Update the suite to reflect latest changes from github.

-Optional arguments from the cli:
+Optional arguments from the CLI:

 - get-version: The specific version of the tests to be fetched.
 Can be used with both the clone and update flags.
 The latest release is fetched if skipped.